mconigliaro/conveyor/README.rst

 - **conveyor**: Daemon program used to watch for and deploy new applications
 - **hoist**: Command line client used to manage data within ZooKeeper

-Typically, the **conveyor** daemon runs on each application server, and the **hoist** command is invoked from your continuous integration server (e.g.
+Typically, the **conveyor** daemon is started on each application server (i.e. the servers you want to deply applications to), and the **hoist** command is invoked from your continuous integration server (e.g.
 `Hudson CI <http://hudson-ci.org/>`_, etc.) every time a new application is ready to be deployed: